|

 During

-the two years that Ryan Field II is under construction, NU is using
+the period Ryan Field II was under construction, NU used

 Martin Stadium on the lakefill as its primary home field.